For the brown butter crumble topping: Put the butter in a small saucepan and cook over medium heat until amber brown, 3 to 4 minutes.

 Whisk together the flour, granulated sugar, baking powder, baking soda and salt in a large bowl.
 Whisk together the buttermilk, butter, vanilla and eggs in a medium bowl until smooth.
 Add the wet mixture to the dry along with the granola, lemon zest and juice and apples and mix until just combined.
 Lumps are ok.
 Transfer the batter to the prepared baking dish and let it rest for 15 minutes.

-Sprinkle the crumble evenly over the batter and bake until lightly golden brown and the top springs back when touched, about 15 minutes.
-Remove to a baking rack and let cool for 10 minutes.
+Sprinkle the crumble evenly over the batter and bake until lightly golden brown and the top springs back when touched, 15 to 20 minutes (see Cook's Note).
+Let cool for 10 minutes, then remove to a baking rack.

 For the apple syrup: Meanwhile, combine the apple juice, granulated sugar and apples in a shallow skillet, bring to a boil and cook until the mixture is thickened and reduced by half.
 Add a splash of lemon juice, strain the syrup through a fine strainer and keep warm.